orange-cloudfoundry/cf-ops-automation/Readme.md

 * Templates are specified in a git repo (referred to as "paas-templates").
 It contains a hierarchical structure with root deployment and nested deployment templates.
 * Configurations are specified in a git repo (referred to as "secrets").
 Their structure mimics the template structure, indicating which deployment template should instanciated.
 See
-* Generated pipeline triggers provisioning of resources whose credentials and secrets are pushed into a git repo (referred to as "secrets").
-Plan is to move credentials to credhub.
+* Generated pipeline triggers provisioning of resources whose credentials and secrets are currently pushed into a git repo (referred to as "secrets").
+The plan is to move all credentials to credhub.

 A `root deployment` contains infrastructure to operate `nested deployment`s.
 * A root deployment typically contains Iaas prereqs, Bosh director and its cloud-config, DNS infrastrucure, private git server, Concourse, log collection, monitoring/alerting, credhub, etc...